Our budget

 Your views

-While we were developing the plans for the 2024 to 2025 budget, we sought your views on:
+While we were developing the plans for the 2025 to 2026 budget, we asked for your views on:

-Our consultation report containing your feedback is now available on our consultation hub.
+Our consultation report containing your feedback is now available on our consultation website.

 2024 to 2025 budget